b-basyildiz/Symplectic-RK-Methods/README.md

 \end{align*}
 $$

-Note that all symplectic methods are implicit, and thus we must solve for $k_1, k_2$ in a similar method to the Second Order Störmer-Verlet Method such that
+Note that all symplectic methods are implicit, and thus we must solve for $k_1, k_2$ such that

 $$
 \begin{align*}